 Kenyon Green On Joining Texans, "I am ready to work"

-HOUSTON -- The Houston Texans selected offensive lineman Kenyon Green from Texas A&M University with their No. 15 pick in the 2022 NFL Draft on Thursday.
+HOUSTON -- Texas A&M offensive lineman Kenyon Green was selected by the Houston Texans with their No. 15 pick in the 2022 NFL Draft on Thursday.

 With the selection of Green, the Texans bolstered an offensive line that was subpar during the 2021 campaign.
 Houston’s offensive line ranked 20th in the league, per Pro Football Network.